MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/driver-isolation.md

 * An *I/O contract* can be associated with that device interface class that provides a mechanism for accessing the state.
 Other drivers use the enabled device interface to send I/O requests that conform to the contract.
 * A *direct-call interface* that gets returned via a query interface.
 Other drivers could send [IRP_MN_QUERY_INTERFACE](https://docs.microsoft.com/windows-hardware/drivers/kernel/irp-mn-query-interface) to retrieve function pointers from the driver to call.

-Alternatively, if the driver that owns the state allows direct access to the state, other drivers could access state by using the OS APIs for programmatic access to device interface state.
+Alternatively, if the driver that owns the state allows direct access to the state, other drivers could access state by using system-supplied functions for programmatic access to device interface state.

 These interfaces or state (depending on sharing method used) need to be **properly versioned** so the driver owning the state can be serviced independently of other drivers that access that state.
 Driver vendors cannot rely on both drivers being serviced at the same time and staying at the same version.